raihan71/foodie/README.md

 # Codevcast
-A social media for food lovers and for people looking for new ideas for their next menu.
+A social media for food lovers and for developer looking for new ideas for their next menu.
 A facebook/instagram-like inspired social media.

 ![Heroku](https://heroku-badge.herokuapp.com/?app=codevcast-social) ![Vercel](https://vercelbadge.vercel.app/api/jgudo/codevcast)